-UCLA Samueli is entering an extraordinary period of growth, with significant expansion in the number of research labs, faculty, and students.
+Despite the public health crisis, we remain hopeful about our future.
+UCLA Samueli is in the midst of an extraordinary period of growth, with expansion in the number of research labs, faculty, and students.
 The school already is world-renowned, but we are reaching for new heights.
-This growth will offer extraordinary new opportunities for you to make a significant impact on our society and the world, and I invite you to be part of it.
+This growth will offer new opportunities for you to make a significant impact on our society and the world, and I invite you to be part of it.